OpenEvalProject/evals/manuscripts/elife-01157/v1/manuscript.md

 There are other differences between the spectral changes during the individual drug administrations, but their interpretation is unclear because of the limited number of drug administrations that we were able to study.
 In some instances increased power in the ∼15–30 Hz range is also apparent before and after the drug administration.
 This variation is substantial and suggests a fluctuation in the baseline state possibly linked to differences in arousal state or other factors not controlled for in this observational study.
 For Subject 2, a marked change in the power spectrum in the ∼15–30 Hz range is limited primarily to the first dose which followed a 20 hr washout period and was received late in the afternoon (4:30 PM), suggesting that the regular dosing schedule in this subject of three doses per day may produce carry-over effects that diminish once the subject is off drug for more extended time periods.
 In addition to diurnal arousal effects, carry-over effects also appear to affect the 15–30 Hz component as a broad ∼15–30 Hz peak also remains present in this range for the shortest washout baselines in Subject 1 (4 hr; Figure 4D).
 The main findings of suppression of ∼6–10 Hz activity and increase of ∼15–30 Hz activity with zolpidem administration showed a general robustness across all three subjects and in Subjects 1 and 2 across separate assessments of ON and OFF drug doses (Tables 1 and 2).

-Consistent patterns of EEG dynamics across Subjects 1 and 2 are also observed over the 2.5–3 hr course of each dose, as shown in
+Consistent patterns of EEG dynamics across Subjects 1 and 2 are also observed over the 2.5–3 hr course of each dose, as shown in Figure 5.
+In both subjects, the increase in high frequency power has two phases: maximal increases in power ∼15–30 Hz occur within the first 30–40 min, and this is followed by an attenuation of power and narrowing of frequency range to ∼20–30 Hz.
+By 2 hr after dosing, the enhanced high-frequency power has noticeably decayed.
+In contrast, both subjects show suppression of low-frequency power beyond this point (up to 3 hr in subject 1, and up to 4 hr in subject 2), suggesting that the prolonged effect on low-frequency activity may underlie the ‘carry-over’ effect.
+(Data were not collected for subject 3 beyond the first hour after zolpidem administration and similar analyses are thus not available).

 ![Figure 5.](https://cdn.elifesciences.org/articles/01157/elife-01157-fig5-v1.jpg)

-**Figure 5.:** A) and Subject 2 (B).Frontal and posterior midline channels, for both subjects demonstrate a low frequency peak in power (red arrows) during the hour prior to zolpidem administration attenuates within the first 10–15 min after the drug is given.
+**Figure 5.:** Frontal and posterior midline channels, for both subjects demonstrate a low frequency peak in power (red arrows) during the hour prior to zolpidem administration attenuates within the first 10–15 min after the drug is given.
 This corresponds to the time period when the subject begins to manifest improved behavioral function.
 Concomitant with the attenuation of the low frequency peak, there appears a broader ∼15–25 Hz peak during the 30 min after the drug is given (white arrows), which narrows and reduces attenuates slowly over the next 2–3 hr.
-In Subject 1 (A), a ∼10 Hz peak appears approximately 1 hr into the post-dose period in CPz-POz channel (green arrow).DOI: http://dx.doi.org/10.7554/eLife.01157.013
+In Subject 1 (A), a ∼10 Hz peak appears approximately 1 hr into the post-dose period in CPz-POz channel (green arrow).

 Of particular interest is a finding observed in two posterior channels from subject 1 in one of the three transitions analyzed (dose two).
 As seen in the third spectrogram (bottom panel) shown in Figure 5A, the posterior channels CPz-POz reveal the appearance of a ∼10 Hz feature in the spectrogram around 1.25–1.5 hr after administration of the dose (green arrow).
 This feature of the CPz-POz spectrogram is distinct from the low frequency ∼7 Hz feature (red arrows) and high frequency 15–25 Hz feature (white arrows) seen in the other EEG channel spectrograms (Figure 5A).
 While not reproduced in other transitions, this feature suggests a possible restoration of the posterior alpha rhythm arising later in the course of ON drug state.

-## Effects of zolpidem on EEG coherence
+### Effects of zolpidem on EEG coherence

 To determine whether zolpidem administration altered the relationship between activity across cortical regions, we examined its influence on EEG coherence.
-Representative findings are shown in
+Representative findings are shown in Figure 6A,B,C (and Figure 6—figure supplement 1) for intra-hemispheric coherence, and in Figure 7 for inter-hemispheric coherence(and Figure 7—figure supplement 1).
+Consistently across subjects, the OFF drug state was associated with a coherence peak range 0.6–0.8 at ∼6–10 Hz , the same range as the low-frequency power peak (p<0.05, two-group test).
+Zolpidem administration reduced the level of coherence for most channels to the range 0.3–0.5.
+In subjects 1 and 2, this was typically accompanied by an increase in coherence in the range of the high-frequency power peak (20–30 Hz).
+These changes are most prominent in the transitions following the longest washout periods for Subjects 1 and 2 (Doses one to three).

 ![Figure 6.](https://cdn.elifesciences.org/articles/01157/elife-01157-fig6-v1.jpg)

-**Figure 6.:** A).
-Intra-hemispheric coherences (subject 1).Pre-drug coherence peaks at 6–10 Hz.
+**Figure 6.:** Pre-drug coherence peaks at 6–10 Hz.
 This peak is attenuated in the hour after the drug is given.
 Changes in ∼6–10 Hz peak between conditions are significant by two-group test (‘Methods’; Figure 6 Figure Supplement 1).
 (B) (subject 2).
 Intra-hemispheric coherences (subject 2).
 Pre-drug coherence peaks are evident at ∼ 6–10 Hz.
 This peak is attenuated in the hour after the drug is given.
 (C) (subject 3).
 Intra-hemispheric coherences (subject 3).
 Pre-drug coherence peaks at ∼ 6–10 Hz.
-This peak is attenuated in the hour after the drug is given.DOI: http://dx.doi.org/10.7554/eLife.01157.014
+This peak is attenuated in the hour after the drug is given.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/01157/elife-01157-fig6-figsupp1-v1.jpg)

-**Figure 6—figure supplement 1.:** Bokil et al., 2007 for further methods).Significant increases in coherence with zolpidem administration compared to baseline are plotted as red asterisks, significant decreases are plotted as blue asterisks.
-Comparison of coherence in the OFF and ON zolpidem states shows that significant suppression of ∼6–10 Hz coherence is evident across a majority of intra-hemispheric channel pairs with administration of zolpidem.DOI: http://dx.doi.org/10.7554/eLife.01157.015
+**Figure 6—figure supplement 1.:** Significant increases in coherence with zolpidem administration compared to baseline are plotted as red asterisks, significant decreases are plotted as blue asterisks.
+Comparison of coherence in the OFF and ON zolpidem states shows that significant suppression of ∼6–10 Hz coherence is evident across a majority of intra-hemispheric channel pairs with administration of zolpidem.

 ![Figure 7.](https://cdn.elifesciences.org/articles/01157/elife-01157-fig7-v1.jpg)

 **Figure 7.:** Pre-drug coherence peaks at 6–10 Hz are seen in frontal and posterior channels comparisons for all subjects.
 This peak is attenuated in the hour after the drug is given.
-Changes in ∼6–10 Hz peak between conditions are significant by two-group test (see ‘Methods’; Figure 7—figure supplement 1, for Subject 1 coherences for example of coherence changes across all channel pairs in single dose).DOI: http://dx.doi.org/10.7554/eLife.01157.016
+Changes in ∼6–10 Hz peak between conditions are significant by two-group test (see ‘Methods’; Figure 7—figure supplement 1, for Subject 1 coherences for example of coherence changes across all channel pairs in single dose).

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/01157/elife-01157-fig7-figsupp1-v1.jpg)

-**Figure 7—figure supplement 1.:** Bokil et al., 2007 for further methods).Significant increases in coherence with zolpidem administration compared to baseline are plotted as red asterisks, significant decreases are plotted as blue asterisks.
-Comparison of coherence in the OFF and ON zolpidem states shows that significant suppression of ∼6–10 Hz coherence is evident across a majority of inter-hemispheric channel pairs with administration of zolpidem.DOI: http://dx.doi.org/10.7554/eLife.01157.017
+**Figure 7—figure supplement 1.:** Significant increases in coherence with zolpidem administration compared to baseline are plotted as red asterisks, significant decreases are plotted as blue asterisks.
+Comparison of coherence in the OFF and ON zolpidem states shows that significant suppression of ∼6–10 Hz coherence is evident across a majority of inter-hemispheric channel pairs with administration of zolpidem.

 ## Discussion